-Tip #3: Don’t Have Too Many Expectations
+Tip #3: Lower Your Expectations

-Before maternity leave, I was convinced three months was enough time to start my own business, write a book, paint my bedroom, plant a vegetable garden, learn to knit, take up Pilates, organize my closet, rip out the carpet, install Pergo, etc. etc. etc.
+Before maternity leave, I was convinced three months was enough time to start my own business, write a book, paint my bedroom, plant a vegetable garden, learn to knit, take up pilates, organize my closet, rip out the carpet, install Pergo, etc. etc. etc.

 I never really considered: